 Inclusion criteria

 Studies were included if they were randomised controlled trials (RCT) whose (1) participants were aged 18 years or over, and were in a palliative care setting (e.g., hospices) or who were described by the authors as having an advanced disease such as metastatic cancer or renal failure, and (2) the intervention however described involved at least one of the following complementary therapies: aromatherapy, reflexology or massage.
-There was no restriction on what the comparative arm involved.
+There was no restriction on who provided the intervention and what the comparative arm involved.
 We included studies of patients at an earlier stage of disease, so long as at least 50% of the sample were described as palliative or at an advanced stage.
 Studies were not restricted to English language.
-We did not include studies involving children or family carers only.
+We did not include studies involving as the only recepients of the therapy children or family carers.

 Outcomes